sheyll/newtype-zoo/README.md

 applyConfiguration :: Wanted MyConfig -> Current MyConfig -> IO (Active MyConfig)
 ```

+The newtype wrappers in this library are all exported by
+the [`NewtypeZoo`](https://hackage.haskell.org/package/newtype-zoo/docs/NewtypeZoo.html) module, or can
+be imported individually.

-This simple library contains a list of simple newtype wrappers:
+This simple library contains a variety of simple newtype wrappers:

 * [`Active`](https://hackage.haskell.org/package/newtype-zoo/docs/NewtypeZoo-Active.html)
 * [`Allocated`](https://hackage.haskell.org/package/newtype-zoo/docs/NewtypeZoo-Allocated.html)